AghilZadeh/PlateMate/README.md

 **PlateMate** is your personal recipe genie!
 It's like having a food-loving friend who knows all the best recipes!
         Sometimes you crave for something you don't know until you see and try! **PlateMate** shows you recipes and learns from your choices and refines its recommendations.
-It scans through a treasure trove of recipes and compares your preferences with other recipes to continuesly suggest you a new recipe to try!
+It scans through a treasure trove of recipes and compares your preferences with other recipes to continuously suggest you a new recipe to try!

         Let the food exploration begin!
 Bon appétit! 🌮🍕🍣